AndreVallestero/nvr-surveillance-system/README.md

     - Buy in bulk, at least 100.
     - Can usually find in a set that includes crimper and ethernet tester
 - Ethernet Tester (optional)
-    - Not too important, just get one that can test speeds and PoE
+    - Not too important, idealy get one that can test speeds, PoE, and individual wires.
     - Only get it if it's included in a set